 No hot water usually means the pilot light is out, or the gas supply is off on the gas water heater.
 Never attempt to repair a gas line issue on your own!
 Only a professional should repair the gas lines connected to your hot water heater.
 If your water heater isn’t producing hot water, call your Fenwick team to check it out.
 Our team of technicians also offers tankless water heater replacement and repair services for households that do not have traditional gas water heaters.

 If you notice a lack of hot water, try checking the thermostat on your gas or electric water heater.
 Remember, the Department of Energy recommends having your water heater set to 120 degrees Fahrenheit to help prevent hot water burns.
 If your hot water supply is low after checking your thermostat, schedule a gas water heater repair appointment with our team in Jacksonville and other areas of Florida.

-Increased Gas Bill
+High Gas Bill